 Conclusion

-Before Google and Bing, web directories like Yahoo and DMOZ were crucial for both internet users and website owners.
+Before Google and Bing, directory websites like Yahoo and DMOZ were crucial for both internet users and website owners.
 They organized the chaotic World Wide Web so people could actually find things.
-And they drove traffic and visibility for sites listed in their pages.
+And they drove traffic for sites listed on their pages.

-Search engines replaced web directories as the primary discovery tools when they emerged.
+Search engines replaced web directories as the primary discovery tools.
 But today’s savvy site owners know directories can still provide SEO value and targeted visitors.

 Niche-specific and localized directories remain go-to resources for consumers seeking specific services.
 They deserve a place in your content marketing efforts.